makise-homura/arduino-lamp-control/README.md

 Connect dimmer terminals to input and output 110/220V sockets.
 Input socket shall be connected to wall outlet, and output one could be used to connect the lamp to be controlled.
 Be sure you connect the lamp that is dimmable!
 Incandescent bulbs are perfect, although there are few cold cathode or LED lamps that support this too.
-Check notes on lamp'sd package prior to buying it.
+Check notes on lamp's package prior to buying it.

 Connect at least one pair of 5V and GND pins on Arduino Mega to corresponding pins on Nano carrier.
 You may connect not a single pair, but two or three 5V/GND pairs to reduce voltage drop between Mega and Nano.

-For DS1302 board, display, joystick, and dimmer, connect VCC and GND to corresponding pins on Nano carrier or Mega.
+For DS1302 board, display, joystick, and dimmer, connect theirs VCC and GND to corresponding pins on Nano carrier or Mega.

 ### Signal connections